NicoBeCodin/top_matrix_product/lab3/matrix-product/rapport.md

    - **Spatial Locality:**
      The contiguous allocation of `local_C` ensures that once a block of data is brought into cache, multiple operations are performed on it, thereby reducing the effective cache miss rate.
    - **Temporal Locality:**
-     Each block is reused across all iterations over the \(K\) sub-blocks before the final write-back to \(C\), which helps to amortize the cost of loading data from main memory.
+     Each block is reused across all iterations over the `K` sub-blocks before the final write-back to `C`, which helps to amortize the cost of loading data from main memory.
    - **Overall Throughput:**
-     The experimental results show that, by carefully tuning the block dimensions, significant performance improvements can be achieved (e.g., for the 1000×1000×1000 matrix, a configuration such as 32×32×32 yields a runtime of 0.485 s and 4.13 GFLOP/s compared to far lower throughput for less-optimal configurations).
+     The experimental results show that, by carefully tuning the block dimensions, significant performance improvements can be achieved (e.g., for the 1000×1000×1000 matrix, a configuration such as 32×32×32 yields a runtime of 0.14 s and 14.3 GFLOP/s compared to far lower throughput for less-optimal configurations).

 ## Q3 Verification of cache blocked function
 Added a `top.matrix_verify` in `/src` that runs the code sequentially after running with the blocked version, and allows for up to 0.01 relative error.
 This error stems from the rearragment of the operations performed at compile time and runtime.
 On average, the error is of about `0.06 %`.

 ## Q4 Tuning the Block Dimensions for Cache-blocked Matrix Multiplication